TEXT: BJØRNHILD FJELD - PHOTO: TORE FJELD

 - Competition badminton is something completely different, it can not be compared.
 It is a tough sport that requires technique, tactics, strength and speed - and not least a lot of training, says Helle Sofie.

-Throughout her upbringing, she tried various sports, including football, but it was in badminton that she realized that she could become really good.
+Growing up, she tried different sports, including football, but it was in badminton that she realized she could be really good.

 - In 2013, I competed for the first time in para-badminton in an international tournament.
 I was 15 years old then, she says.